John T. Alexander

 Section 2.
 Membership in the Auxiliary shall as prescribed by the national constitution of The American Legion Auxiliary.

-members attending such regular meeting, providing that the proposed amendment shall have been submitted in writing and read at the next proceeding regular meeting of said post, and providing, further, that written notice shall have been given to all members at least fifteen days in advance of the date when such amendment is to be voted upon, notifying said members that at such meeting a proposal to amend the constitution is to be voted upon.
+Section 2.
+This constitution may be amended at any regular post meeting by vote of two-thirds of the members attending such regular meeting, providing that the proposed amendment shall have been submitted in writing and read at the next proceeding regular meeting of said post, and providing, further, that written notice shall have been given to all members at least fifteen (15) days in advance of the date when such amendment is to be voted upon, notifying said members that at such meeting a proposal to amend the constitution is to be voted upon.

 JOHN T. ALEXANDER POST NO. 17